syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Appearance.md

 Here, the `Blend` style is applied to the `ColorPickerPalette`.

-Click [here]() to download the sample that showcases the apperance customization and  different theming supports.
+Click [here]() to download the sample that showcases the appearance customization and  different theming supports.